JadenWSR/SteamProject/README.md

 Note:

 - Please make sure you have installed the required versions of all python packages needed in [requirements.txt](https://github.com/JadenWSR/SteamProject/blob/main/requirements.txt) before you run the app.
-Windows: `pip install -r requirements.txt`
+For both Mac and Windows: `pip install -r requirements.txt`

 ## Database Schema Design